kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ### Resource constraints

 For Beta, per-expression execution time will be constrained via a context-passed timeout.
+This timeout will be set for Beta at 10 seconds, the same duration as with webhooks.
+We want to see how CEL performs in Beta before raising or lowering that figure.

 CEL provides a cost subsystem that could be used in the future, but the cost subsystem would need to know the length of any relevant lists in order to be useful.
 That information can be supplied using `maxLength`, but this is an optional field, and if not passed, CEL would not be able to provide a